 This is a service designed to assist clients who receive Social Security Income (SSI) for disability and/or mental health problems to manage and budget their monthly checks.
-We operate the largest homeless focused non-profit Representative Payee in San Joaquin County overseeing accounts totalling over six million dollars.
-Our approximately 600 SSI disability recipients need and deserve competent, honest and sympathetic management of their funds.
+We operate the largest homeless focused non-profit Representative Payee in San Joaquin County overseeing accounts of up to six million dollars per year.
+Our approximately 600 SSI disability recipients need and deserve competent and sympathetic management of their funds.

 How the program works:

 - To be eligible for SSI a client must have received a determination of disability (insufficient mental capacity to manage their own financial affairs).

 - The client so judged is awarded a standard amount of monthly public assistance (SSI).